When it comes to stories of entrepreneurship, there is an interesting link between intelligence and eccentric nature.

 Despite being a billionaire, Ingvar was always trying to save money.
 He would fly coach, drive a Volvo and would always stay in the cheapest hotels.
 And if he was able to take some condiments with him from a restaurant, he would.
 No wonder his nicknames were “Uncle Scrooge” and “The Miser.”

-Did you know hat Ingvar Kamprad was just 5 when he started selling matches in his neighborhood to make some money?
+Did you know that Ingvar Kamprad entrepreneur's story started when he was just 5?
+That's when he started selling matches in his neighborhood to make some money?